 This will get your users more interested in talking about your brand, meaning more mentions and engagement in the future.
 Plus, they’ll be more likely to go out and buy the product that they participated in creating, and, with some encouragement, they’ll be happy to share a picture with it.

 Considering that User Generated photos are being shared by the millions, there’s certainly plenty of content out there for brands to leverage.
 So don’t stand idly by while content is whizzing around you – get in there and start engaging!

 What is UGC?
 YouTube

-7 out of 10 YouTube subscribers relate better to their favorite YouTube content creator than to traditional television or movie stars.
+6 out of 10 people prefer online video platforms to live TV as they are more relatable.
 40% of millennials believe that their favorite YouTuber understands them better than their friends.
 Those numbers almost seem unbelievable, until you take some time to break it down.

 Why is it that YouTubers earn a reputation of being more relatable and understanding?
 Because they are just users of the platform sharing their opinions with other users.